RH3D/E3NG_docs/configure.md

 _last updated: 2024.06.24 18:00_{: .fs-3 .mt-0 .fw-300 }
 {: .text-center }

-*You will be guided through all the steps from the configurator and you will get helpful and detailed information for all the available options.
-This page aims to explain differences between options in more detail, but their affect on the BOM or required parts will show in the configurator file.*
+*You will be guided through all the steps in the configurator and you will get helpful and detailed information for all the available options.
+This page aims to explain differences between options in more detail, but their effect on the BOM or required parts will show up in the configurator file.*

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHAT IS THE CONFIGURATOR, HOW DOES IT WORK? </h4></summary>